uob-positron-imaging-centre/MED/README.md

 How does a system behave under different conditions?
 E.g. drag force acting on a sphere for different flow velocities.
 M<sup>2</sup>E<sup>3</sup>D can explore multiple responses in one of two ways:

-1. Locally / manually: running experiments / simulations, then feeding results back to MED.
+1. **Locally / manually**: running experiments / simulations, then feeding results back to MED.
-2. Massively parallel: for complex simulations that can be launched in Python, MED can automatically change simulation parameters and run them in parallel on OS processes (locally) or SLURM jobs (distributed clusters).
+2. **Massively parallel**: for complex simulations that can be launched in Python, MED can automatically change simulation parameters and run them in parallel on OS processes (locally) or SLURM jobs (distributed clusters).

 ## Show some Code!